-CMAP should pursue funding to support the LTA program, specifically funds that support substantive projects to promote municipal capacity building, service sharing and consolidation, potentially leveraging state or county resources.
+CMAP should pursue funding to support the LTA program, specifically for substantive projects to promote municipal capacity building, service sharing and consolidation, potentially leveraging state or county resources.

-To help lower capacity municipalities lacking sufficient capacity to implement intensive planning projects, such as a comprehensive plan, CMAP should find new ways to provide assistance through the LTA program.
-CMAP could provide a series of smaller-scale assistance products (including Planning Priorities Report, trainings, workshops, efficiency audits of development review processes, and other assessments) that incrementally build a municipality's capacity, and better prepare them to undertake larger, more intensive planning projects.
+To help lower capacity municipalities implement intensive planning projects, such as a comprehensive plan, CMAP should find new ways to provide assistance through the LTA program.
+CMAP could provide a series of smaller scale assistance products (such as planning priorities reports, trainings, workshops, efficiency audits of development review processes, and other assessments) that incrementally build a municipality's planning capacity, and better prepare them to undertake larger, more intensive projects.

-For all LTA projects, CMAP should include an implementation session at the conclusion of the project, to clarify the roles of implementers, sequencing guidance, and the purpose of each implementation action.
+CMAP should include an implementation session at the conclusion of all LTA projects, to clarify the roles of implementers, sequencing of projects, and purpose of each implementation action.
 Attendees should include elected officials, staff, relevant commissions, COG and County liaisons.

 CMAP should provide direct financial assistance for plan implementation on a limited basis.
-CMAP does not currently offer direct funding for implementation efforts, although Unified Work Program funding is often allocated to transportation planning and related corridor and strategic planning initiatives.
+CMAP does not currently offer direct funding for implementation efforts, although the agency does allocate Unified Work Program funding to transportation planning and related corridor and strategic planning initiatives.
 Eligible activities might be linked to the built environment.

-CMAP and other technical assistance providers should incorporate network building with critical non-profit, government, and private sector actors into the planning process when scoping and completing technical assistance projects.
-In particular, CMAP and municipalities should build upon the success of recent efforts to identify lynchpin implementers early in plan processes, and help municipalities to build connections with these entities.
-Connections made through such efforts will help ensure implementation success and establish partnerships that last beyond project completion.
+When scoping and undertaking technical assistance projects, CMAP and other technical assistance providers should incorporate network building among critical nonprofit, government, and private sector actors.
+CMAP and municipalities should build upon the success of recent efforts to identify lynchpin implementers early in plan processes, and help municipalities strengthen connections with these entities.
+These connections will help ensure successful implementation and establish partnerships that endure.

-Build implementation capacity within small or low capacity municipalities
+Build implementation capacity within small or low capacity municipalities.

-Through the course of this project, certain communities were identified as over performing relative to what capacity level indicators would suggest.
-These communities had several things in common, including strong leadership, knowledgeable staff, and connection to assistance resources.
-CMAP, in partnership with COGs, counties, the civic community, academia and foundations, should develop a program to hire and manage a workforce of shared planning staff to serve select clusters of municipalities, and connect the region's most disconnected communities to this formula for increased capacity.
-Supplemental staff could be hired by CMAP and deployed to COG offices to work for select groups of municipalities for a defined period of time.
+Research for this paper identified certain communities as over-performing relative to what their capacity level indicators would suggest.
+These communities had several things in common, including strong leadership, knowledgeable staff, and connections to assistance resources.
+CMAP, in partnership with COGs, counties, the civic community, academia and foundations, should develop a program to hire and manage a workforce of shared planning staff to serve select clusters of municipalities, and connect the region's lower capacity communities to this formula for increased capacity.
+CMAP could hire supplemental staff deployed to COG offices for defined periods of time to work for select groups of municipalities.

 Many small communities or those with limited revenue and staff face barriers to implementing plans.
-CMAP and partners should consider additional strategies to move implementation forward in these communities, with a focus on building each community's staff expertise and systems to promote resilience and growth.
-Such a program could take many forms, with the first step being completion of an LTA Planning Priorities Report, to establish critical needs and next steps.
-CMAP could partner with COGs or other local entities to provide supplementary assistance and customized trainings over a defined period of time to move major project, staff, or best practice initiatives forward to build a better framework for implementation and impart residual capacity.
-Alternatively, or in addition, counties could implement similar efforts through their CDBG grant allocation program, or other means.
+CMAP and partners should consider additional strategies to advance implementation in these communities, with a focus on building each community's staff expertise and systems to promote resilience and growth.
+Such a program could take many forms, with the first step being completion of an LTA Planning Priorities Report to establish critical needs and next steps.
+CMAP could partner with COGs or other local entities to provide supplementary assistance and customized trainings over a defined period of time focused on major project, staff, or best practice initiatives, both to build a better framework for implementation and to impart residual capacity.
+Alternatively, or in addition, counties could implement similar efforts through their Community Development Block Grant grant allocation program, or other means.